Astragalus Benefits, Uses and Side Effects - Dr. Axe

 • Dried and used in tea

-There is not a standardized dosage for astragalus, but you can work with a doctor or specialist to determine how much you should take and how often.
+There is not a standardized dosage for astragalus.
+A typical dose is often between 9 and 30 grams.
+You can work with your healthcare professional or specialist to determine how much you should take and how often.
 There are differences in doses depending on age, health and medical history.

 Astragalus is generally safe to use with no serious side effects.
 There are possible interactions with other herbal supplements, so start with smaller doses to prevent side effects.